ZichooleLongGui/enterprise/README.md

 # Micro Enterprise [![License](https://img.shields.io/badge/license-enterprise-blue.svg)](https://github.com/micro/enterprise/blob/master/LICENSE)

-Micro Enterprise is a soon to be released turn-key solution for building production ready cloud-native applications.
+Micro Enterprise is a turn-key solution for building production ready cloud-native applications.

 ## Overview

 Micro Enterprise is an enterprise version of the [micro](https://github.com/micro/micro) toolkit.
-It includes additional features which are absolutely critical for a stable and performant production grade microservice solution.
+It pre-packages the most useful open source features in a tried and tested single solution critical for production use.

 This version of Micro requires a [Micro Enterprise License Agreement](LICENSE) commercial subscription.